An optimal pH value is a crucial aspect for ones health. Diseases and disorders cannot take root in a body when pH is in balance. But what is pH?

 - Breathing exercises.

 Remember, just by controlling pH balance alone cannot offer a “miracle cure” for all the diseases and disorders.
-However, optimization of pH value allows our body to open up pathways for natural healing.
+However, optimisation of pH value allows our body to open up pathways for natural healing.